Lcorvle/incremental-muticore-tsne/README.md

 This is a incremental modification of [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE) by DmitryUlyanov with python wrappers.
 This code also works **faster than sklearn.TSNE** on 1 core.

+You need to install as follows.
+For windows, you should use dll instead sh, to see "https://github.com/DmitryUlyanov/Multicore-TSNE/issues/2".

 # DmitryUlyanov's readMe as follows

 # What to expect